American Indian boarding schools

-Indigenous boarding schools, also known more recently as American Indian residential schools, were established in the United States from the mid-17th to the early 20th centuries with a main primary objective of "civilizing" or assimilating Native American children and youth into Anglo-American culture.
+American Indian boarding schools, also known more recently as American Indian residential schools, were established in the United States from the mid-17th to the early 20th centuries with a main primary objective of "civilizing" or assimilating Native American children and youth into Anglo-American culture.
 In the process, these schools denigrated American Indian culture and made children give up their languages and religion.
 At the same time the schools provided a basic Western education.
 These boarding schools were first established by Christian missionaries of various denominations.
 The missionaries were often approved by the federal government to start both missions and schools on reservations, especially in the lightly populated areas of the West.
 In the late 19th and early 20th centuries especially, the government paid Church denominations to provide basic education to Native American children on reservations, and later established its own schools on reservations.
 The Bureau of Indian Affairs (BIA) also founded additional off-reservation boarding schools.
 Similarly to schools that taught speakers of immigrant languages, the curriculum was rooted in linguistic imperialism, the English-only movement, and forced assimilation enforced by corporal punishment.
 These sometimes drew children from a variety of tribes.
 In addition, religious orders established off-reservation schools.